ssec/polar2grid/py/polar2grid/doc/source/readers/crefl.rst

 Example 2 - Creating False Color GeoTIFFs and KML/KMZ
 -----------------------------------------------------

-A false color image is any combination of 3 bands that isn't a true color image, but by default Polar2Grid uses a default set of bands.
-The procedure is almost the same to how the true color image was made:
+A false color image is any combination of 3 bands outside of those used to create a "true color" image.
+The Polar2Grid can also readily create a false color Red/Green/Blue 24 bit GeoTIFF using Red:VIIRS M-Band 11 (2.25 μm) or MODIS Band 7 (2.21 μm),
+Green:VIIRS M-Band 7 (.87 μm) or MODIS Band 2 (.86 μm)
+and Blue:VIIRS M-Band 5 (.67 μm) or MODIS Band 1 (.65 μm).
+If the I-Band 1 data is also present in a CREFL file, then it will be used to spatially sharpen the image.
+This band combination is very effective at distinguishing land/water boundaries as well as burn scars.

+To create a Polar2Grid False Color GeoTIFF file, execute the following command:

 .. code-block:: bash

     $POLAR2GRID_HOME/bin/polar2grid.sh crefl gtiff --false-color -f /path/to/my_sdrs/

-And just like for the true color image, use the following to create a KMZ file:
+And just like the true color image, use the following to create a KMZ file:

 .. code-block:: bash

     $POLAR2GRID_HOME/bin/gtiff2kmz.sh input_false_color.tif output_false_color.kmz

+Further examples of executing the Correct Reflectance Reader follow.

 Execution Examples
 -----------------------